stridecolossus/JOVE/docs/blog/part-4-models/input-handling.md

 }
 ```

-Here we use a simple _linear_ interpolation that essentially just maps window dimensions to yaw-pitch angles - we implement a variety of other interpolation functions that will be used in future chapters (often referred to as _tweening_ or _easing functions_).
+The interpolator provides a variety of interpolation functions (often referred to as _tweening_ or _easing functions_) that will be used in future chapters.

-We use interpolators to map the cursor coordinates to angles (in radians):
+Here we use a simple _linear_ interpolation that maps the window dimensions to yaw-pitch angles (in radians):

 ```java
 private Interpolator horizontal = Interpolator.linear(0, MathsUtil.TWO_PI);